vjrossi/credit-card-expense-tracker/README.md

 - Click on a pie slice to see transactions for that category
 - Click on a category colour in the legend to toggle in/out that category
 - Hover over the timeline to see total spending amounts for certain days; click for transaction details.
+- Refresh the page (F5) to reset the app